Home » Reviews

 Warner Bros.
 Records (1996)

 The title says it all.
-Prince’s animosity towards his relationship with Warner Brothers is laid bare on this electric album.
-Sadly, it is almost impossible to ever find even die-hard Prince/ fans to publicly champion this album, those who don’t clearly don’t appreciate Prince at his rawest.
+Prince’s animosity towards his relationship with Warner Brothers is laid bare in this electric album.
+Sadly, it is almost impossible to ever find even die-hard Prince /Prince love symbol fans to publicly champion it, those who don’t clearly don’t appreciate Prince at his rawest.
+There is nothing disorderly about it.

 Warner Bros.
 Records (1996)